scale-it/algo-builder-templates/bare/README.md

-# Algorand Builder Web DApp
+# Algo Builder Web DApp

-This is a boilerplate react and algob project which serves as a template for Dapp using algorand builder.
+This is a boilerplate react and algob project which serves as a template for Dapp using algo builder.
 It has a single package.json file. `algob` works within the project (using `algob deploy`).

 Before running react app with algosigner:
 - Make sure to add your network config to the algosigner extension (display name, id, algod_url, token).
 Read [this](https://github.com/PureStake/algosigner#custom-networks) for more information on setting up your wallet in algosigner for custom network.